Private Life (2018 film): Plot

 At Thanksgiving dinner, Sadie informs her family that she will be donating her egg to Richard and Rachel, much to her mother's chagrin.
-Despite the fact that Richard and Rachel tell Cynthia they will not go through with the donation without her consent, they decide to go through with pre-screening.
+Despite the fact that Richard and Rachel tell Cynthia they will not go through with the donation without her consent, they decide to begin the pre-screening process.

-Richard, Rachel and Sadie happily go through the egg donor treatments together, but Sadie is told at an appointment that she is not developing eggs quickly enough.
+Richard, Rachel, and Sadie happily go through the egg donor treatments together, but Sadie is told at an appointment that she is not developing eggs quickly enough.
 Determined not to let Richard and Rachel down, she increases her drug dosage on her own.
 The egg retrieval is a success, but Sadie becomes ill.
 Richard and Rachel take her to the hospital, where they learn of the increased dosage.
 Sadie moves out of their apartment.

 Richard and Rachel go through with the implantation, but it is a failure.
-While Rachel is devastated, Richard admits to being relieved that they are finally done with trying as their marriage and intimacy have suffered.
+While Rachel is devastated, Richard admits to being relieved that they are finally done with trying, as their marriage and intimacy have suffered.

 Sometime later, they drop Sadie off at the Yaddo colony, where she will take up a residency as a writer.
-She thanks Rachel for her help getting in, but Rachel informs her she did nothing to aid her application and that Sadie did it all on her own.
+She thanks Rachel for her help getting in, but Rachel informs her she did nothing to aid her application and that Sadie did it on her own.

-Nine months later, Richard and Rachel receive a call from another woman looking at them as potential parents to adopt her child.
-They drive to a restaurant, where they wait to meet the woman.
+Nine months later, Rachel receives a call from another woman looking at them as potential parents to adopt her child.
+They drive to a restaurant in Virginia, where they wait to meet the woman.
 Richard moves from his usual opposite seat and sits next to Rachel to hold her hand.